codewithbehzad/Axios/README.md

 and added :

+- axios.all()
-axios.all() for sending many req in one time
+  for sending many req in one time

+- default globals

+- interceptor